 Other Items

-✅ You are allowed to offer items in categories similar to those sold in the Fortnite Item Shop – aside from Outfits, Emotes, Cars, Trucks and Buses as noted above – as long as they affect gameplay and are not purely cosmetic.
+✅ You are allowed to offer items in categories similar to those sold in the Fortnite Item Shop – aside from Outfits, Emotes, Cars, Trucks and Buses as noted above – as long as they have gameplay value and are not purely cosmetic.

 This applies when offered in exchange for V-Bucks and when offered in exchange for entitlements purchased with V-Bucks.